tamothee/IOTP-dashboard/README.md

 For more information I have found this website that explain the process of using Nextjs, Next-Auth and Auth0 pretty well https://javascript.plainenglish.io/how-to-authenticate-users-with-auth0-in-next-auth-9c1160ce48a8 .

+For our project, we are only able to create an account through the Auth0 dashboard for security reasons.
+If you want, you can let users sign up.

 Happy coding!